nvillar/tetra/README.md

 When a tetra is completed, it starts to act as a single entity.
 Pressing any one of its keys will activate it and trigger a sound.
-The sound is determined by the shape of the tetra, and, in some cases,by its orientation.
+The sound is determined by the shape of the tetra, and, in some cases, by its orientation.
 The note played by the tetra is chosen randomly from a scale, which can be changed from the parameters menu.

 There are three possible adjustments to the sound of a tetra: note, timbre, and volume, which can be changed by